-As part of receiving technical assistance, our school has begun working with the Riverside County Office of Education.
-We have met with them three times and our CSI/DA team continues to get support from them each month.
-Our collaborative DA team analyzed the CA Dashboard Academic Performance Indicator results and identified the student groups in the red were our SED students and in the orange were our Hispanic students.
-We have done a needs assessment to identify root causes and worked with the county on possible actions that could improve our student outcomes.
-We have decided to build our capacity to better implement our Math 180 program in a blended learning model.
+Initially, our collaborative CSI/DA Improvement team analyzed the 2023 CA Dashboard Academic Performance Indicator results and identified the student groups in the red were our SED students and in the orange were our English Learner students.
+As part of receiving technical assistance, we worked with the county office of education.
+Our CSI/DA team did a needs assessment to identify root causes and worked with the county on possible actions that could improve our student outcomes.
+These student groups performed significantly below their grade level peers on the CAASPP English and CAASPP Mathematics tests.
+As a team, we identified that these groups could benefit from higher participation in NWEA benchmark testing which would positively impact the ability of teachers and academic support staff to reteach concepts for mastery in advance of the state testing windows each Spring.
 We expect this adjustment to have a positive impact on our student groups' performance on the Dashboard.